bHarlum/Portfolio/README.md

 #### Trello
 ![Trello board image](src/images/ReadmeImages/trello-board.png)
 Trello was used to track progress and prioritise tasks durring the development of the project.
+* Timeline:
+* Trello was also used to keep the project on track for a development period of seven days.
+* This was achieved by applying dates dates to tasks as they were added to todo/development cards.
 #### Git
 ![Git example image](src/images/ReadmeImages/git-examples.png)
 * Project Rule: Commit any time a new section, content or alteration is finished.